 INTERNATIONAL TRANSFER AND STORAGE OF INFORMATION

-Our website may contain optional links to advertiser and other third party Internet sites and services.
+Our website may contain optional links to advertisers and other third-party Internet sites and services.
 You acknowledge that these third parties may collect data from users or their computers.
-The accessing and use of third party websites is at your own risk, and we cannot assume responsibility for the privacy practices, policies or actions of the third parties who operate those websites.
+The accessing and use of third-party websites is at your own risk, and we cannot assume responsibility for the privacy practices, policies or actions of the third parties who operate those websites.
 This Policy applies only to the Debt.ca website, and we encourage you to review the privacy policies contained on each Internet site that you use.

 Minors (persons under the age of 18, although the age of majority may vary in other jurisdictions) are not eligible to use the website or services unsupervised, and we request that minors do not submit any personal information to us.
 If you are under the age of majority in your jurisdiction, you may only use the website or services in conjunction with and under the supervision of an adult.
 Debt.ca does not knowingly collect personal information from minors.

 You agree that your access to and use of the Debt.ca website, including this Policy, and services is governed exclusively by the laws of the Province of Saskatchewan and the federal laws of Canada applicable therein (excluding conflicts or choice of laws principles).